 Citizenship and Permanent Residency

-In most cases if you’ve lived and worked in France for five years, have kept your visa current, you can apply for French citizenship.
+In most cases if you’ve lived and worked in France for five years, and have kept your visa current, you can apply for French citizenship.
 Some may choose to pursue a renewable permanent resident card which is valid for ten years.
 By pursuing citizenship you can vote and become a citizen of the EU.
 This brings with it freedom of movement between all EU member countries.
 Most long-stay visas can lead to this, and the France VLS-TS or Type D visa is a pathway to permanent residency or citizenship.

 Many Expats who wish to become French citizens can hold dual citizenship.